Janus-Cross-chain-messaging/proposal/proposal.md

 Trustless is hard.
 Centralized bridges are a liability, cross-chain messaging UX is bad and can't b e uses by novice users.
 There is no infrastructure that is truly compatible with all chains.

-## The proposed solution
+## The proposed solution - Groth16 is the Lingua franca of cross-chain communication.

 An attestation parachain on Polkadot for cross-chain witnesses that observe events, and create and confirm attestations.
 Attestation proofs using ZKP.
-Groth16 is the Lingua franca of cross-chain communication.

 ## How it works?